alexrobbins/cascalog-intro/slides/presentation.md

 Obviously, we'll be talking about Cascalog for the rest of the talk, so I don't want to give it all away now.
 The high level strengths and weaknesses are:
 Strengths: concise, easily extensible, Clojure!
-Weaknesses: lots of magic, forces a restricted subset of clojure (no lambdas)
+Weaknesses: lots of magic, forces a restricted subset of clojure (no lambdas), cryptic error messages
 --->

 ---